Shahpure03/GraphQL-To-Do/README.md

-# TANGLED TO-DO
+# TwistList TO-DO Tracker

-TANGLED TO-DO is a project written in **JavaScript** designed to help users manage their tasks efficiently.
+TwistList TO-DO Tracker is a project written in **JavaScript** designed to help users manage their tasks efficiently.
 It provides a simple and intuitive interface for creating, updating, and tracking to-do items.

 ## Features